balqis91/Shopping-Mall-Analysis/README.md

 - Purchase Size Distribution:
 A histogram showing the distribution of purchase amounts to analyze spending patterns.
-## Data Cleaning
+## Data Cleaning Process

-The dataset was imported from a CSV file and loaded into Power Query for transformation.
-Initially, the relevant data table or range within the CSV file was navigated and selected.
-The first row of the dataset was promoted to be the column headers, ensuring proper labeling of data columns.
-The data types for each column were automatically detected and set to their required data type such as text, decimal etc. Irrelevant rows were removed based on specific conditions to clean the dataset.
-Values within the dataset were standardized or corrected through multiple instances of value replacement, ensuring consistency and accuracy.
-Finally, custom columns were added as needed for further calculations, and unnecessary columns were removed to streamline the dataset for analysis.The image below depicts the data cleaning process as carried out in power query.
+The dataset was imported from a CSV file and processed in Power Query for transformation and cleaning:

+- Data Import:

+Imported the CSV file and selected the relevant data range.
+- Column Headers:

+Promoted the first row to column headers for proper labeling.
+- Data Type Assignment:

+Automatically detected and adjusted data types (e.g., text, decimal) for each column.
+- Row Filtering:

+Removed irrelevant rows based on specific conditions to clean the dataset.
+Value Standardization:

+Standardized and corrected inconsistent values through value replacement.
+- Custom Columns:

+Added custom columns for necessary calculations.
+- Column Removal:

+Removed unnecessary columns to streamline the dataset.
+The cleaned dataset was then finalized for analysis.

 ![image](https://github.com/user-attachments/assets/2ff581c3-6cca-443f-9711-7b076b38e645)